Class Schedule

 How it Works:

-2. Complete the online course: Log onto the RQI 1Stop program and complete the cognitive portion of the blended learning course.
+2. Complete the online course: Use the link provided to log onto the RQI 1Stop program and complete the cognitive portion of the blended learning course.
 This adaptive learning online course is estimated to take 1-2 hours.

-3. Once the "eLearning" portion of the HeartCode® course has been completed, you will schedule a session for the "hands on practice and testing". https://koalendar.com/e/rqi-skill-session-with-voice-assisted-manikins
+3. Once the "eLearning" portion of the HeartCode® course has been completed, use the link provided to schedule your "hands on" practice and testing session with the Voice Assisted Manikin (VAM) system. **Same Day Appointments are typically available**

-4. Complete your SELF-GUIDED skill pass off using our special "voice assisted manikin" station.
+4. Complete your SELF-GUIDED skill pass off using our special "voice assisted manikin" Skill Station.
 It is estimated to take less than 30 minutes to complete the hands on session.
 Same day appointments are typically available.

 Training with VAMs provides students with real-time, objective audio feedback on their performance, adding a new level of realism and precision to CPR training.